DSpeichert/cloudvcl/documentation/docs/student.md

 operating systems will be ready to use.
 To switch between VMs, click on the name of one on the green navigation bar between the console and the main navigation bar.

-When you've navigated to the VM you want to work in, you can use the operating system instance loaded in the console, but first you must click on the blue bar (with "Connected to..." text) attached above the console.
+When you see the console with the screen of your VM, you may not be able to type in it until you click on the gray bar with "Connected to..." text on it.

-The operating system will ask you for login credentials which will be listed as "Username" and "Password" (randomly generated) in the blue bar above the console.
+**The KVM console (NoVNC HTML5) may not always work properly in Chrome browser.
+It typically slows down or hangs the browser window.
+If you experience the issue, try using Firefox.**

+If login credentials apply to your environment, they will be available above the console on your screen.
+An IP address typically will be shown so you may be able to log in directly via SSH or RDP client, depending on the OS installed.

-To load the the console in full screen mode, select `OPEN CONSOLE IN FULL SCREEN MODE`.
-You can also view the log of console output by selecting `OPEN CONSOLE LOG`.
+You can load the console in full screen mode by selecting `OPEN CONSOLE IN FULL SCREEN MODE`.
+You may also be able to view the log of the console's screen via `OPEN CONSOLE LOG` button.

+## Deleting a Virtual Environment

+You can delete an Environment from Assignment list.
+Click `DELETE YOUR ENVIRONMENT`.
+Upon doing so, you will be directed to a confirmation page.
+Click `DELETE IRREVERSIBLY` to permanently delete that Environment and all of the Virtual Machines that belong to it.

+You are free to delete an Environment once you no longer need it (to free up resources), but make sure to save proof of the work you've done before deleting an Environment because all progress will be lost upon doing so.